Courseware for Licensing Custom Courseware Instructor-Led Training Articles and Tutorials Self-Study Courses About Us

 chmod +X viewer.sh

-2. In the command prompt, change to the installation directory.
-Look for the viewer.bat batch file if you are running Windows or viewer.sh file if you are running a Linux with a bash shell.
+2. In the console, change to the installation directory.
+Look for the viewer.sh file if you are running a Linux with a bash shell.

 3. To launch the viewer, type